 Kentucky utilizes the Predetermined Indirect Cost Rate methodology whereby indirect costs are reduced by 10% to account for reasonable fluctuations in costs from year to year.
-KDE is currently employing the three year delegation agreement which was effective December 26, 2014.
-Therefore, the current methodology is approved for use through the 2016-17 rate determination.
-Upon resubmission of the methodology to USDE in December, 2017, revisions to the indirect cost rate calculation may be necessary.
+KDE submits the proposed methodology to be used for LEA indirect cost rate determination to the USDE once every five years.